Fast Facts for Parents

 St. Joseph's College is a selective institution.
 Applicants are evaluated on an individual basis.
 The College enrolls students that are academically talented and diverse.
 Successful admissions candidates typically have:

-- Standardized test scores that demonstrate the promise of success in college-level courses
+- Standardized test scores that demonstrate the promise of success in college-level courses.
+Note: SJC Long Island has gone test optional.

 Do you accept Advanced Placement for college credit?